1234 Rio Grande Drive

 During his tenure with FWC, he researched and managed small man-made impounds to provide quality bass, panfish, and catfish fishing opportunities in northeast Florida; conducted long-term fisheries monitoring and research on large natural waterbodies and rivers; and implemented habitat/wetland restoration projects to improve function and fisheries.
 His experience includes large river systems, associated tributaries, wetlands, and lakes/ponds from ½ - 12,000 acres.
 Steve took over as the lead Fisheries Biologist when I left the Jacksonville Field Lab in 2004 and participated as a fisheries expert in internal, public, and other governmental agency teams, committees, and workshops.

 Steve’s enthusiasm for the outdoors began as he was young, accompanying his father hunting rabbits in Germany, birds and deer in South Carolina and fishing everywhere he moved.
 Since settling in Florida in 1978 Steve has continued to enjoy the time he is able to spend in the outdoors, hunting and fishing throughout the South and in up-state New York.
-He has owned a chocolate lab who has been a good hunting partner for nine years.
-He has been a member of Ducks Unlimited and local committee member since 1995.
+He has owned a chocolate lab who has been a good hunting partner for elevin years.
+He has been a member of Ducks Unlimited and local committee member since 1995 and is a member of the Rocky Mountain Elk Foundation.